 For their service, UpNest charges a referral fee of 30% at the close of a successful transaction.

-The fee is based on the total commission the agent receives before a broker split is applied.
+The fee is based on the agent’s total commission before applying a broker split.

 You can learn more about UpNest here.

 My research resulted in only one negligible thread on Reddit, where you can’t draw many conclusions regarding lead results for agents.